pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 While doing the research for this blogpost, my comments so far are:
 - **sysmon's rule definitions are much more flexible and expressive than auditd's**
 - Just like other rules using string matching, rules depending on user input fields such as `CommandLine` can be bypassed.
-- **File integrity monitoring is a weakness for SysmonForLinux 1.0.0.** In my testing, sysmon only has the event FileCreate which is triggered only when creating or overwriting of files.
+- **File integrity monitoring is a weakness for SysmonForLinux 1.0.0.** In my testing, sysmon only has the event FileCreate which is triggered only when creating or overwriting files.
 This means that file modification is not caught by Sysmon (such as appending to files).
 - I've experienced some problems with the truncated rule title displayed in the logs.
-- Auditd rules can filter up to the syscall level and sysmon filters based on highlevel predfined events such as `ProcessCreation`, and `FileCreate`.
+- Auditd rules can filter up to the syscall level and sysmon filters based on high level predefined events such as `ProcessCreation`, and `FileCreate`.
 This means that if a particular activity that you are looking for is not mapped to a sysmon event, then you might have a hard time using sysmon to watch for it.

-**Overall, I'm very optimistic with using adopting sysmon for linux in the future to look for interesting processes and connections but would still rely on other tools for file integrity monitoring such as auditd or auditbeats.**
+**Overall, I'm very optimistic about adopting sysmon for linux in the future to look for interesting processes and connections but would still rely on other tools for file integrity monitoring such as auditd or auditbeats.**

 In windows, having only `FileCreate` is okay since you have other events specific to configuration changes, such as  `RegistryEvent` for registry keys, but in Linux since all of the configurations are essentially files, then file integrity monitoring plays a much bigger role in hunting for changes in system configurations.

-The good thing with sysmon, is that rules for network activities and process creation is much more expressive.
+The good thing with sysmon, is that rules for network activities and process creation are much more expressive.
 It's more intuitive than trying to use auditd's `a0`, `a1`, ... for match on command line arguments.

 We will discuss some of the findings in the next blog posts but some examples of bypasses are: